 We prefer to have hi-resolution PDF files over native application files.

-Use layout programs such as QuarkXpress or InDesign.
+Use layout programs such as InDesign.
 Microsoft Word files are accepted but there may be unintended results or additional costs due to font

 issues, text reflow, etc.